New 4,000-bed coronavirus field hospital opens in London

+The NHS Nightingale Hospital is named after the trailblazing 19th-century nurse Florence Nightingale, who is seen as one of the founders of modern nursing.

-He paid tribute to everyone involved, calling it "quite frankly incredible" to have transformed the giant ExCeL centre into a critical care facility in such a short space of time.
+Charles paid tribute to everyone involved its construction, calling it "quite frankly incredible" to have transformed the giant exhibition centre into a critical care facility so quickly.

 "I was one of the lucky ones to have COVID-19 relatively mildly," he said.
 "But for some, it will be a much harder journey.

-With Nightingale often named "The Lady of the Lamp" and seen as one of the founders of modern nursing, he said the name was appropriate.

-"In this dark time, this place will place will be a shining light," the prince said, but added that he hoped it would not required for long.
+"In this dark time, this place will place will be a shining light," he said, but added that he hoped it would not required for long.

-It will take intensive care patients with COVID-19 from other London hospitals, which have seen the most number of cases across Britain.
+It will take intensive care patients with COVID-19 from other London hospitals, which have seen the highest numbers of cases across Britain.

 - 'Invisible killer' -

-The size of 10 district general hospitals, the new facility has more than 80 wards, each containing 42 beds, and when fully operational will require more than 16,000 staff to run.
+The new facility -- one of six being set up around the country -- is the size of 10 district general hospitals, and has more than 80 wards, each containing 42 beds.

+When fully operational it will require more than 16,000 staff to run it.

-Hancock praised the NHS, a taxpayer funded service free at the point of use, which has been struggling in recent years as a result of public spending cuts.
+Hancock praised the NHS, a taxpayer-funded service free at the point of use.

 Britain's Health Secretary Matt Hancock said the hospital will initially take in 500 people in the coming days